nordic-institute/X-Road-development/NFR.md

 ### General

-5.1.1 The component is allowed to directly alter the system (modify environmental variables, create files in the local file system, etc) containing that component only if functional requirements state so.
+5.1.1 The component is allowed to directly alter the system (modify environmental variables, create files in the local file system, etc.) containing that component only if functional requirements state so.
 All such alterations must be fully documented.
 The secondary effects to the system such as logs written by SLF4J are allowed.